Project Weber/RENEW

-Project Weber/RENEW is a harm reduction organization in Providence, Rhode Island established in 2016 by the merger of Project RENEW and Project Weber.
+Project Weber/RENEW is a harm reduction organization in Providence, Rhode Island, established in 2016 by the merger of Project RENEW and Project Weber.
 The organization is staffed entirely by people who have directly experienced mental health issues, substance abuse and/or sex work.
+It has been operating a supervised drug consumption site since January 2025.

 History

 Creation of Project RENEW

 In 2006, Colleen Daley Ndoye started Project Revitalizing & Engaging Neighborhoods by Empowering Women (RENEW), which connects women sex workers with social services and substance abuse treatment.
 Project RENEW has been credited with reducing arrests in Pawtucket.

 Rich Holcomb and James Waterman displaying the Project Weber poster at the 2010 HIV Prevention Summit in Washington DC.

 Creation of Project Weber

 In 2008, Project Weber was founded by Rich Holcomb and James Waterman, in Providence, as the first supportive services in America to exclusively serve male sex workers.
 The project was named in honor of Roy Weber, a sex worker who was found murdered in Providence in 2003.
 Project Weber opened its first drop-in center in 2013.
 After two years of running the drop-in center and nearly seven years of complete abstinence from drugs and alcohol, Holcomb relapsed and resigned as director of Project Weber.
 The merger into Project Weber/RENEW occurred, in part, to sustain the work of Project Weber, after Holcomb's departure as director.
 Holcomb continues to be involved in the organization.